rrrapha/translate_locallang/Documentation/Index.rst

 **Extension Manual**

-This documentation is for the TYPO3 extension <extkey>.
+This documentation is for the TYPO3 extension translate_locallang.

 **For Contributors**

 You are welcome to help improve this guide.
-Just click on "Edit me on GitHub" on the top right to submit your change request.
+Just click on "Edit on GitHub" on the top right to submit your change request.

 .. toctree::
    :maxdepth: 3